ProFormA/proformaxml/Whitepaper.md

 #### The test-response element

 The test-response element represents the result for a single test.
 It may consist of a single [test-result](#the-test-result-element) element or a list of [subtest-responses](#the-subtest-response-element).
 Which one to choose depends on the situation.
 For instance, if a test is partitioned into multiple sub-tests in the grading-hints, it would make sense for the test-response to contain a list of subtest-responses, each one referring to the corresponding sub-test in the grading-hints.
-It would also allow for a finer breakdown of the test score and feedback.
-However, if the entire test case were to fail, it would probably not make a lot of sense to have all subtest-responses contain the same error message.
-Using a single test-result would be more appropriate in this case, as the error message would appear in the LMS only once.
+It would also allow for a finer breakdown of the test score and feedback for each test and its sub-tests.
+If a test case were to fail for reasons unrelated to its sub-tests, the error should be detailed in a single test-response, regardless of how the test is partitioned in the grading-hints.

 - **id**